 Settle back with our newsletter to keep up with the goings-on at Fort George.

-This Karma Report is based on the 2016 calendar year.
-It summarizes our baseline metrics for operations and celebrates efforts over the year.
-Please feel free to reach out with any questions at email@example.com
+Our Sustainability Report is based on the 2017 calendar year.
+It summarizes our baseline metrics for operations and celebrates achievements over the year.
+Please feel free to reach out with any questions at firstname.lastname@example.org

-We are committed to creating and maintaining a workplace in which all employees have an opportunity to participate and contribute to the success of the organization and are valued for their skills, experience, and unique perspectives.
+At Fort George we focus on our people.
+We are committed to creating and maintaining a workplace in which all employees have an opportunity to participate and contribute to the success of the organization.
+We celebrate our employees for their skills, experience, and unique perspectives.

 BENEFITS & INCENTIVES

+In 2017, every employee earned meal and beverage credits for every hour worked.
 All employees qualify for beer and merchandise discounts, are eligible for professional development opportunities, enjoy standing invitations to events and special releases, and benefit from paid sick time.
-In addition, all full-time employees are eligible for health insurance, paid vacation, an annual keg of Fort George beer, and our employee bike program.
+In addition, all full-time employees are eligible for health insurance, paid vacation, an annual keg of Fort George beer, enrollment in the company retirement plan, and our employee bike program.

-In 2016 Fort George implemented an employee bike program.
-33 employees took advantage of the opportunity to receive a Kona bicycle in exchange for a commitment to ride it to work at least 40 times over the following year.
-The goal is to promote a healthy and happy work environment, open up downtown parking spaces, and take dozens of cars off the roads.
-New memberships are always welcome and are open to any employee who has worked at least 35 hours per week in the previous year.
+In 2016, Fort George implemented an employee bike program.
+That first year 33 employees took advantage of the opportunity to receive a Kona bicycle in exchange for a commitment to ride it to work at least 40 times over the following year.
+In 2017, 28 employees participated in this program.
+The goal is to promote a healthy and happy work environment, open up downtown parking spaces, and reduce our carbon footprint.
+The bike program is open to any employee who has averaged at least 35 hours per week in the previous year.

-We believe purchasing local is our best option and strive to purchase ingredients grown without harmful pesticides, herbicides, or hormones whenever feasible.
+We make buying local a priority.
+We strive to purchase ingredients grown without harmful pesticides, herbicides, or hormones whenever feasible.
 One way we minimize our carbon footprint is by limiting emissions associated with transportation.
-But it’s more than just that – from our clean water to our beautiful landscapes, the Northwest inspires some amazing ingredients and we want to keep them close to home.
+But it’s more than just that – the Pacific Northwest inspires some amazing ingredients and we want to keep them close to home.

 We have always sourced the vast majority of our grain and hops from the Pacific Northwest.
 Our beer is truly a local product.
 We distribute our beer only in Oregon, Washington, and Idaho, further reducing transportation emissions.